zieben46/cmvcrud/app_test/dbadminkit_project/data_transfer_options.md

 - **Recommended When**: You want a streaming approach for full loads with incremental potential.
 - **Requirements**:
   - JDBC driver (`org.postgresql:postgresql:42.2.23`) on Databricks cluster.
-  - Running Spark cluster with sufficient resources.
+  - Running Spark cluster with sufficient resources (your Databricks cluster suffices).
   - Direct network connectivity between Databricks and Postgres.

 ---